rumspeed/simple-side-tab/readme.txt

 == Description ==

-Display a side tab that you can easily link to any page.
-Customize the tab text, font and colors.
-It's that simple.
-That's Simple Side Tab.

-* Link your tab to anything.
-Internal and external
+Add a "Global Call To Action" on your website.
+Simple Side Tab adds a vertical tab to the left side of the browser window that links to any page.
+The tab stays in place as your visitor scrolls down the page so it's always visible and ready for action.
+Works great on Mobile too.

+Need an effective way to highlight a conversion page?
+This plugin will help.

+New features include:
+* the tab is no longer displayed on the page it links to
+* added an option to "Open link in new window"

+It's easy to use and simple to set up.
+From one simple settings screen, you can:

+* Set the text for the tab
-* Includes 7 standard screen fonts
+* Choose fonts - includes 7 standard screen fonts
+* Set the URL your tab links to, internal or external
+* Change vertical position of your tab
+* Unlimited colors for tab elements
 * All CSS, no graphics
-* Unlimited colors

 == Installation ==